 If you’re looking to buy a home for the first time, there’s a good chance that you’re a novice when it comes to shopping for the right mortgage.
-You may have heard terms like 30-year fixed and ARM thrown around, but here’s your chance to get an inside view from a banker’s perspective.
+You may have heard terms like fixed rate vs ARM, interest rates vs. APR, MIP vs. PMI thrown around, but for those terms to make sense to you, you’ll have to understand what really matters to you and your budget.
 A home loan is likely the largest financial investment you’ll ever make in your lifetime, so it makes sense to do some research ahead of time.

-We recently chatted with Andrew Bow, a President’s Club Power Banker with Quicken Loans.
-Since he’s been a Home Loan Expert for more than six years, he has some valuable insight on first steps to take for people beginning to shop for a mortgage.
+Here’s your chance to get an inside view from a banker’s perspective.
+We chatted with Andrew Bow, a Triple Crown Banker with Quicken Loans®.
+He has some valuable insight on first steps to take for people who are just beginning to shop for a mortgage.

-Get Clear On Your Goals
+Set Your Goals

 “Get an understanding of your motivation.
 Some people are just looking to buy an investment home, while someone else may want a home to start a family,” he says.
 “Also, nail down the area that you’re interested in living in to get a sense for market pricing.”

+Once you’ve decided where to look, start learning more about prices in that real estate market.
 “You don’t have to have previous knowledge about what the housing market’s doing because your mortgage banker should be able to tell you about that,” he says.
 “But, you do need to know your numbers and how large of a down payment you’re comfortable making.”

 Look At Your Credit

-It’s smart to pull your credit report at least six months prior to buying a home so you have time to correct any errors you find on your report.
+“A lot of this process boils down to a buyer’s level of awareness about things like credit,” Bow explains.
+It’s smart to pull your credit report at least 6 months prior to buying a home so you have time to correct any errors you find on your report.